pierreprinetti/wp-permamod/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds an anchor to page and post permalinks, which can point to an existant anchor in your template.
+Very simple plugin that adds an anchor to page and post permalinks, which can point to an existant anchor in your template.

 == Description ==